luisnewmanh/kickstarter-analysis/README.md

 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date
 ![Theater_Outcomes_vs_Launch](https://github.com/luisnewmanh/kickstarter-analysis/blob/master/Resources/Outcomes_vs_Goals.png)

 It is important to select the correct filters to achieve the desired visualization.
 In this case theater is the objective of our analysis; hence the importance of having a Parent Category filter.
 Also, adding year as a filter gives us more flexibility and detail by allowing us to explore the number of campaigns per year.
 ### Analysis of Outcomes Based on Goals
 ![Outcomes_vs_Goals](https://github.com/luisnewmanh/kickstarter-analysis/blob/master/Resources/Theater_Outcomes_vs_Launch.png)

 By using COUNTIFS() it was possible to set the conditions to get the number of campaigns per outcome.
 After translating the numbers to percentages, it is easier to identify the breaking point; it is a helpful tool to factor risk while designing a campaign.
 ### Challenges and Difficulties Encountered
 The biggest challenge was to type the conditions for the COUNTIFS(), while not complicated it was time consuming.
 I missed the option of having a for and counters to tackle the challenge.
 ## Results
+Overall, it can be said that Louise's Fever campaign has an 54% to be successful given the $10000 budget.
+Decreasing the budget would not impact the odds for success so the recommendation is to target the campaign to start on May.
 - What are two conclusions you can draw about the Outcomes based on Launch Date?

 Based on the date there are two clear takeaways: